-Social assistance allowance (disability): Paid to persons assessed with disabilities who are not eligible for the disability pension.
+Disability social pension (social assistance): Paid to persons assessed with disabilities who are not eligible for the disability pension.

-Survivor pension: Paid if the deceased had 1 to 5 years of covered employment, depending on age at the time of death
+Survivor pension: Paid if the deceased had one to five years of covered employment, depending on age at the time of death.

-Periods of study, maternity leave, caring for persons with disabilities, registered unemployment, and other leave periods approved by special decree are taken into account.
+Covered employment includes periods of study, maternity leave, caring for disabled persons, registered unemployment, and other leave periods approved by special decree.

-Eligible survivors are the spouse; surviving children younger than age 16 (age 21 if a student); nonworking dependents, including sisters, brothers, and grandchildren younger than age 16; and parents of pensionable age or disabled.
+Eligible survivors include the spouse; children younger than age 16 (age 21 if a student); nonworking dependents, including sisters, brothers, and grandchildren younger than age 16; and parents of pensionable age or disabled.